Send messages in channels to communicate with colleagues, give notes and feedback, and facilitate collaboration.

 Reactions are like emojis but in direct response to a message.
 There can be multiple reactions to a given message, and users can upvote an existing reaction.
 You can react to an existing message by hovering over it and clicking the emoji icon from the list of options that appears in the top right corner of the message.

 This will open the emoji selector, from where you can select your emoji reaction.

 Editing and Deleting Messages

-In addition to replies and reactions, some users can edit their comments or delete the comments of any user.
+In addition to replies and reactions, some users can edit their comments or delete the comments of any other user.
 These features are determined by permission level, as defined below.

 Can react and reply to any message.

-Editor and Commenter
+Collaborator, Editor, and Commenter

 Can react and reply to a message.